 Four Seasons

 For world-class luxury with a contemporary touch, the Four Seasons’ sun-filled Lounge is the place to be.
 Add an extra dash of decadence by opting for a cup of their signature hot chocolate alongside your pretty-as-a-picture tea set, and be sure to snag one of their special “pass-around” desserts of the day too.
-Prices start at HK$270 for one.
+Prices start at HK$658 for two on weekdays and HK$698 on weekends and public holidays.

 More: fourseasons.com